NOAA-GFDL/MDTF-diagnostics/README.md

 This document provides basic directions for downloading, installing and running a test of the Model Diagnostics Task Force (MDTF) Process-Oriented Diagnostics (PODs) package using sample model data.
 See the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for all other information.
 The current MDTF package has been tested on UNIX/LINUX, Mac OS, and Windows Subsystem for Linux.

-Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.
+Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in Section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.

 ### Summary of steps for running the package

 You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (Section 1).
-Afterwards, we describe how to install necessary conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
-Consult the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for how to run the framework on your own data and configure general settings.
+Afterwards, we describe how to install necessary Conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
+Consult the [Getting started](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) in the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for how to run the framework on your own data and configure general settings.

 ## 1. Download the package code and sample data for testing

 ### 1.1 Obtaining the code

 The official repo for the MDTF code is hosted at the GFDL [GitHub account](https://github.com/NOAA-GFDL/MDTF-diagnostics).
 We recommend that end users download and test the [latest official release](https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.1).

 To install the MDTF package on a local machine, create a directory named `mdtf`, and unzip the code downloaded from the [release page](https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.1) there.
 This will create a directory titled `MDTF-diagnostics-3.0-beta.1` containing the files listed on the GitHub page.
 Below we refer to this MDTF-diagnostics directory as `$CODE_ROOT`.
 It contains the following subdirectories: